 Under the company's bylaws, regular meetings of the board are held at such times as the board may determine.
 Special meetings of the board may be called by the Chairman of the Board or the President on 48 hours' notice to each director or by the President or the Corporate Secretary after receiving a written request of two directors on 48 hours' notice.
-The board held 11 meetings in fiscal year 2015.
-Each director attended at least 75% of all meetings of the board of directors and each committee on which he sat during fiscal year 2015, except for Joseph Alibrandi who attended 72% of such meetings.
+The board held 10 meetings in fiscal year 2015.
+Each director attended at least 75% of all meetings of the board of directors and each committee on which he sat during fiscal year 2015.